YouTube Thumbnail Text Checker

 Great thumbnail text is just the start — Leaxor builds the full video.

-Script, animated skeleton characters, ElevenLabs voiceover, burned-in captions.
+Script, AI animation, ElevenLabs voiceover, burned-in captions.
 A finished 9:16 Short in 5–10 minutes.
 Free tier, no card.